ollama/ollama/docs/faq.md

 ### How can I change where Ollama stores models?

 To modify where models are stored, you can use the `OLLAMA_MODELS` environment variable.
-Note that on Linux this means defining `OLLAMA_MODELS` in the `/etc/systemd/system/ollama.service` service file.
+Note that on Linux this means defining `OLLAMA_MODELS` in a drop-in `/etc/systemd/system/ollama.service.d` service file, reloading systemd, and restarting the ollama service.